osamarehman/nue-blog-app/docs/next-steps.md

    - Need to create avatar images for users

 2. **Content Collection Issues**:
-   - Fix "content collection: 'posts' does not exist" error
+   - ✅ Fixed basic content rendering
-   - Implement proper content collections for blog posts
+   - Need to properly implement content collections for blog posts
+   - Need to create real blog post content

 3. **Missing Pages**:
-   - Create login and signup pages
+   - Create login and signup pages with proper functionality
    - Ensure all routes are properly defined
+   - Complete the contact form submission functionality

+4. **Component Enhancement**:
+   - Create a blog post card component for listings
+   - Implement a proper pagination component
+   - Add a search component for blog posts

 Subsequent releases can incorporate the remaining improvements based on user feedback and business priorities.